 Important Note

-Some reviews suggest the food is unexceptional and overpriced, and one instance noted a burger being served rare when ordered well-done.
-The historical ambiance might not appeal to everyone seeking a modern dining experience.
+Some reviews suggest the food can be unexceptional and pricey for what it is, with one specific instance of a burger being served rare when ordered well-done.

 Neutral"Fraunces Tavern is listed as an option in the Fidi area."